Soviet T-Series tank with modifications and Abrams tank with anti-drone custom protections

 Standard

-Awards, Digital works
+Awards, Digital pieces

 SND Digital Awards